Whiskey Sour cocktail recipe

 The Art of Garnishing a Whiskey Sour

+A thoughtful garnish completes the drink.
+It adds visual appeal and aromatic elements.
+The classic **Whiskey Sour** garnish is simple yet elegant.
 1. **Orange and Cherry:** An orange slice or peel is skewered.
 A maraschino cherry accompanies it.
 These are placed directly in the glass.
 The bright colors contrast beautifully.
+2. **Aromatic Enhancement:** The orange zest releases oils.
+These add a pleasant citrus aroma.
+This enhances the drinking experience.
+The cherry provides a sweet, decorative touch.

 Expanding Your Whiskey Sour Experience